sdss/jaeger/docs/sphinx/shatterdome.rst

 In jaeger, the `.JaegerCAN` instance represents the entirety of the CAN network, even when it's composed of multiple interfaces with several buses each.
 The attribute `~.JaegerCAN.interfaces` contains a list of all the loaded interfaces.
 At this point, jaeger does not support mixing interfaces of different types.

 Whether an interface is multibus or not is defined in `.INTERFACES`.
 The buses to be used can be defined to `.JaegerCAN` via the ``buses`` argument.
-An example of a multibus, python-can_ interface is `.CANNetBus`.
+An example of a multibus interface is `.CANNetBus`.

 The mapping between positioners and buses is done in the :ref:`FPS class <fps>`.
 When `.FPS` is instantiated using multibus interfaces (or multiple single bus interfaces), a `.GET_ID` command is broadcast to all the available interfaces and buses.
 The replies from the positioners are used to create a `.positioner_to_bus` mapping.
 Because we need to know from what interface and bus the messages originate from, it is assumed that a multibus interface appends ``interface`` and ``bus`` attributes to the returned messages.